cgrand/enlive/README.md

 Enlive is a selector-based (à la CSS) templating library for Clojure.

-An Enlive template has two parts: a HTML file and a @deftemplate@ form somewhere in a clj file.
+An Enlive template has two parts: a HTML file and a `deftemplate` form somewhere in a clj file.

 ## Installation